A-Z of Student Services

 Weather Alert Notifications are posted at wcsu.edu/alert and at CTweather.com.
 You can also receive weather closings and delays through the campus Emergency Notification System (see information above).

 Gary Lessor, Assistant to the Director

-Naugatuck Valley Community College, Ekstrom Hall, Room 627
+Naugatuck Valley Community College, Founders Hall, Room 129

-Located on the campus of Naugatuck Valley Community College, Western at Waterbury offers a convenient location for students in the Waterbury area to take completion courses for a Bachelor of Business Administration (B.B.A.) in Management, a Bachelor of Science in Nursing (B.S.N.), a Bachelor of Science in Justice and Law Administration, and a number of general education courses.
+Located on the campus of Naugatuck Valley Community College, WCSU at Waterbury offers a convenient location for students in the Waterbury area to take completion courses for a Bachelor of Business Administration (B.B.A.) in Management, a Bachelor of Science in Nursing (B.S.N.), and a number of general education courses.

 Old Main 013

 The WESTCONNect Office issues identification cards and security access codes and keys.
 In order to obtain your WESTCONNect Card, please bring a photo ID and your current class schedule to the office.
 Your card will be used for security access and may also be used as a debit card for purchases on and off campus.
 The card will be programmed with an allotment of printing credits and will allow use of the fitness facilities.
 If purchased, the card will also be programmed with a meal plan and work as a discount card for purchases at local and national merchants.
 There is a $15 charge for replacement cards: damaged, lost, or stolen.
 Please check the website for all card use terms and conditions and information on extended office hours offered at the beginning of the fall and spring semesters.